Wenbin-Feng/Wenbin-Feng.github.io/_pages/about.md

   - /about.html
 ---

 I am a senior undergraduate at the Big Data and Internet College, Shenzhen Technology University, majoring in Computer Science and Technology.
-I am advised by Prof. [Lu Yu](https://lvyupku.github.io/).
+I am advised by Prof. [Yu Lu](https://lvyupku.github.io/).
 My research spans computer vision and natural language processing, with a focus on multi-modal learning for medical and industrial applications.

 Research interests: